 Quick and easy recipe: Try this basic technique for roasted asparagus.
 The same technique can be used with other veggies as well.
 Try one of the seasoning blends above or experiment with flavors from another food region.

 Hide veggies in your favorite foods.
 If all else fails and you simply can't tolerate the taste of vegetables, try hiding them.
-Veggies can be buried in other foods.
-Chop steamed broccoli into a small pieces and add them to low-fat turkey meatloaf.
+It's one of my favorite ways to make vegetables taste better.
+For example, you can chop steamed broccoli into a small pieces and add them to low-fat turkey meatloaf.
 The blended seasonings in the loaf will cover up the taste of the broccoli, and you'll get one or two servings worth of vegetables inside a hearty lean meal.

 Steamed cauliflower cubes can be added to a low-fat Southwestern omelet.
 Use egg whites or egg substitute, red peppers and a small amount of low-fat pepper Jack cheese in a non-stick pan to prepare the omelet.
 The mild cauliflower flavor will be undetectable when eaten with stronger spicy ingredients.